J. E. B. Seely, 1st Baron Mottistone: Background

 Seely was born at Brookhill Hall in the village of Pinxton in Derbyshire on 31 May 1868.
 He was the seventh child, and fourth son, of Sir Charles Seely, 1st Baronet (1833–1915).

 Seely was a member of a family of politicians, industrialists and significant landowners.
 His grandfather Charles Seely (1803–1887) was a noted Radical Member of Parliament and philanthropist and was famous for hosting Giuseppe Garibaldi, the Italian revolutionary hero, in London and the Isle of Wight in 1864.
 Seely's father as well as his brother Sir Charles Seely, 2nd Baronet, were also MPs, as would later be his nephew Sir Hugh Seely, 3rd Baronet and 1st Baron Sherwood, who became Under-Secretary of State for Air during the Second World War.

 The family had homes in Nottinghamshire and the Isle of Wight as well as extensive property in London.
 He is still associated with the Isle of Wight, where he spent his holidays whilst growing up.
 His aunt's husband, Colonel Henry Gore-Browne, won the Victoria Cross during the Indian Mutiny.
 Gore-Browne was manager of the extensive Seely estates on the Isle of Wight.
-Queen Victoria lived nearby at her favourite residence, Osborne House.